 Visitors often overlook the archaeological site of the Kerameikos, but we strongly suggest you visit for an extra couple of hours and as part of your combined ticket.
 It is one of the most important areas of ancient Athens and only walking distance from the Agora.

 The area expands around the banks of river Eridanus, whose banks are still visible today.
-Named after the Greek word for pottery, the area originally served as a settlement for potters and vase painters, and was the main production centre of the famous Athenian vases.
+Named after the Greek word for pottery, the area originally served as a settlement for potters and vase painters, and was the main production center of the famous Athenian vases.
 Pottery art refined its skills on those grounds.

 It later became a burial ground, which eventually evolved into ancient Athens’ most important cemetery.